A B12 deficiency can affect anyone!

 One always speaks of fermentation when something is produced by microorganisms (which are usually single-cell living organisms), other, nonmicrobial cells, or enzymes.
 Louis Pasteur was the first to describe fermentation in the absence of oxygen.
 The term was later extended to apply to all transformations of organic matter by cells or enzymes.

-Of course, if we want to produce B12, we do not buy Swiss cheese, but store the bacterium frozen at -70°C. If we need to grow it, we take out one of the tubes and rub some biomass on a Petri dish with agarose and a special growth medium—completely vegan, of course.
+If we want to produce B12, we take the bacterium from the deep freezer (-70°C).
+If we need to grow it, we take out one of the tubes and rub some biomass on a Petri dish with agarose and a special growth medium—completely vegan, of course.

 Agarose is a vegetable polymer that is also often used for jam production.
 If you boil it up and then cool it down, it results in a jelly-like consistency.
 In the agarose, the nutrients, comprising salts, a nitrogen source, and a carbon and energy source, are mixed so that the bacteria can grow.